 A. We will notify you of your eligibility for financial aid via surface mail and e-mail as soon as your financial aid application is complete and all data submitted has been verified.
-Notification will depend upon when you submit the FAFSA after January 1, 2011.
-The first wave of award letters are expected to go out around the middle of February 2012.
+Notification will depend upon when you submit the FAFSA after January 1, 2014.
+The first award letters are expected to go out starting in March.

 A. Your award letter will contain a letter copy on which you must indicate that you are accepting or declining all or some of the awards offered.
 You should return this letter copy to the Office of Financial Aid as soon as possible in order to officially accept or decline your financial aid awards.

 If you are offered Self-Help Aid (Federal Stafford Student Loans that you must repay), you must apply for these loans if you choose to accept them.
 You must also complete an Entrance Counseling Session and sign a Master Promissory Note in order for your loan(s) to be disbursed to your student account.
 Instructions on how to complete these steps will be included in your financial aid award letter.